Burn Artist and Blood Hound – a prequel novella and Book I of the Alexi Sokolsky: Hound of Eden Series

 Would I re-read these books?
 Yep.

 Would I buy other books in this series or by this author?
-I’m thinking of buying the second book in the series – Stained Glass.
+I’m interested in the rest of the series.

 Where can you buy the books?